 One way to do that is having as many people read your ebook as possible.
 Depending on your strategy that can take as much effort as creating the ebook itself, but it doesn’t have to.

 In fact, there are some uber sites you can use to make sure your ebook sees its maximum amount of traffic.
+How SEO works is, if you build links to other sites search engines will be able to find your site, crawl and index your site.
 Here are three of the best, recommended by us at Designrr.

 Directly connected with LinkedIn, SlideShare is the perfect way to get your ebook noticed in the professional world.

 The upload process can be done with one click and a drag-and-drop.
 From there, you can improve upon what SlideShare calls their “Discoverability Score” to reach the maximum amount of eyeballs.
 Things that will increase your score include the length of your ebook description, choosing a category, and adding at least five tags your target audience can search for.